codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ## Optimizers

-learned that, for us to get a good model, we need to minimize the errors that are calculated.
+Learned that, for us to get a good model, we need to minimize the errors that are calculated.
 Backpropagation is a method by which the neural networks learn from errors; the errors are used to modify weights in such a way that the errors are minimized.
 Optimization functions are responsible for modifying weights to reduce the error.
 Optimization functions calculate the partial derivative of errors with respect to weights.
 The derivative shows the direction of a positive slope, and so we need to reverse the direction of the gradient.
 The optimizer function combines the model parameters and loss function to iteratively modify the model parameters to reduce the model error.
 Optimizers can be thought of as fiddling with the model weights to get the best possible model based on the difference in prediction from the model and the actual output, and the loss function acts as a guide by indicating when the optimizer is going right or wrong.